 Figure 1.
 Ice rafting events from ocean sediment core samples, showing positive and negative relationships between the 18O and 16O isotope.
 (After Bond, G, 1999)

 Mainly, this is done to lend perspective to the coming graphs showing the total (pseudo-decadally averaged) solar insolation as superimposed over human civilization for the last 9,000 years.
-This view from the start of the Holocene lends greater depth to deep time visually, brought to the present, as we lead up to the most recent grand solar episodes and the mysterious LIA; the LIA beconing dwafed in this grand view.
+This view from the start of the Holocene lends greater depth to deep time visually, brought to the present, as we lead up to the most recent grand solar episodes and the mysterious LIA; the LIA becoming dwarfed in this grand view.
 This view, from glacial ice rafting events from that time, also introduces temperature isotopes that are vital for understanding climate change: Oxygen 16 and 18 (O18 and O16).

 Figure 1 is based on Gerard Bond’s research on hematite stains, moving glacial points, and a tie to solar activity.
 It covers c.
 90,000 years for at least four full Earth precessional periods leading up to the Holocene, when the Earth was in a deep ice age.
 But even in that deep ice age, there were at least 25 rapid climate fluctuations peaking the amplitude of climate on Earth upward.
-That is, there were warming peaks/ even in much colder, deep ice age times.say quasi-cyces)]
+That is, there were warming peaks even in much colder, deep ice age times.
+[Howell question broadening – on Bond pseudo-cycles (sometimes I say quasi-cyces)]

-“Up and down” wave amplitudes are shown by small hematite rock grains (in Figure 1’s case) in deep sea core samples off the Northeast U.S. and Canadian coasts.
-Climate change is recorded well on the Laurentian shield off the coast at these latitudes. -the and so, taken up by researchers in core samplesThus collected in ocean sediment cores, they were then isotopically Delta counts of the Oxygen-18 isotope in the core samples, compared to the hematite stain grains, reveals c.
+“Up and down” wave amplitudes are shown by small hematite rock grains (in Figure 1’s case) found in sea off the Northeast U.S. and Canadian coasts.
+Cate change is recorded well on The hematite was found like this: ice-rafted debris in ocean core samples came from melted icebergs that were broken off the tongues of glaciers These icebergs contained the small stones (rock grains) that fell to the ocean floor (becoming part of the sediment and so, taken up by researchers in core samples) as a consequence of icebergs melting on their way south.
+Thus collected in ocean sediment cores, they were then isotopically dated.
+Delta counts of the Oxygen-18 isotope in the core samples, compared to the hematite stain grains, reveals a c.
 1,500 (+/- 500) year hop.
-These would be, then, the recurring rapid climate fluctuations (25 or so) just mentioned, and these are highly debated as to their cause and prevalence. the period, amplitude, and waveform vary a lot!
+These would be, then, the recurring rapid climate fluctuations (25 or so) just mentioned, and these are highly debated as to their cause and prevalence.
+[Howell – the edits above seem to have left several “fractured” sentences”.
+Another key points is that natural “cycles” should be called psuedo-cycles – the period, amplitude, and waveform vary a lot!
 Failing to properlhy consider this has prompted many dumb comments from many if not most scientists.]

 The “hop” is the temperature change recorded by comparing the TWO proxy isotopes of TEMPERATURE.
 These two are Oxygen-18 and Oxygen-16.
 Then in this comparison, researchers obtain (like in Carbon-14, for TIME or PERIOD) a deep Earth date, from a ratio, off a chart.
 If the ratio of 18O to 16O is HIGHER it was COLDER then.
 If the ratio of 18O to 16O is LOWER it was WARMER then.
 (In Figure 1, these warm amplitude peaks are plotted upward.)